Hunterbrook: History

-Axios reported that Hunterbrook Media's areas of emphasis "include environmental and humanitarian stories, healthcare, and coverage from countries that otherwise see very little good reporting at all."

 Hunterbrook's first investigation focused on alleged fraud at United Wholesale Mortgage.
 Based on the same data identified by Hunterbrook, the Ohio Attorney General sued UWM, which also faces a national class action RICO lawsuit by Boies Schiller Flexner on behalf of homebuyers.
 UWM described the lawsuit as a "sham" and accused Hunterbrook of being behind it.

 RV owners sued Winnebago Industries in a class action after Hunterbrook exposed a product defect.
 Winnebago called Hunterbrook's claims "baseless."

 Hunterbrook compiled a report with the International Partnership for Human Rights and the Independent Anti-Corruption Commission revealing that components used to make Russian weaponry and used in attacks against Ukraine originate from American companies.

 On June 21, 2025 Hunterbrook broke the news that B-2 stealth bombers had launched from an Air Force base in Missouri, indicating the US would join Israel’s bombardment of Iran.

 Teradyne gained 6% when Hunterbrook's news room reported the company supplies robotic arms to Amazon and the fund disclosed a long position, the same day Goldman Sachs began coverage of the company with a 'Sell' rating.
 Later that month Teradyne gained 20% on earnings.

 Dexcom fell 10% when Hunterbrook's news room alleged problems with the company's continuous glucose monitor and the fund disclosed a short position.

 After the Trump Administration targeted a Federal Reserve governor and other political opponents for allegedly having more than one primary residence on their mortgage paperwork, ProPublica reported three Cabinet members have primary-residence mortgages on at least two properties according to real estate records and mortgage data from Hunterbrook.